iotexproject/iotex-bootstrap/README.md

 ## News

+- We have upgraded testnet to `v0.8.3`, which contains the new error code, and consensus improvement.
 - We have upgraded testnet to `v0.8.0`, which contains the upgrade of evm, so that developers are able to deploy the contract written in Solidity 0.5.0+.
 It's a hard fork that would happen at block height 699841.
 If people want to run the node for testnet, please pull the latest testnet genesis again, and restart the node with `v0.8.0` image.